11 October 202413 minute read

 You can also make sure you’re offering the best service possible by simplifying the customer’s experience.

-For example, if you’re delivering to customers, you can help them know when to expect their delivery with timely notifications sent directly to their phone through text message (something you can do with a software like Circuit for Teams).
+For example, if you’re delivering to customers, you can help them know when to expect their delivery with timely notifications sent directly to their phone through text message (something you can do with courier software like Circuit for Teams).

 Drivers can even give updates from the road in real time, for example, if they hit traffic due to an accident and expect a delay.